MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-bra-get-started.md

 During setup, you will complete these tasks:

+1. Turn on the NF-e Federal feature for Brazil
-1. Import the specific ER data model, the data model mapping, and that formats that are required for NF-e fiscal documents.
+2. Import the specific ER data model, the data model mapping, and that formats that are required for NF-e fiscal documents.
-2. Import the ER configuration, and set up the response types that are required to update the status of the fiscal document after the return of the submission process.
+3. Import the ER configuration, and set up the response types that are required to update the status of the fiscal document after the return of the submission process.

+### Turn on the NF-e Federal feature for Brazil

+1. Go to **Organization administration \> Setup \> Electronic document parameters**.
+2. On the **Features** tab, select the **Enable** check box in the row for feature reference **BR00053**.

 ### Import the ER data model, data model mapping, and formats that are required for NF-e fiscal documents